SrinivasanNagarajaRao/traffic-analysis-using-dsx-local/README.md

 # Flow

-1. Load the provided notebook into the IBM Data Science Experience (DSX) Desktop.
+1. Load the provided notebook into the IBM Data Science Experience (DSX) Local.
 2. [DataSF Open Data](https://datasf.org/opendata/) traffic info is loaded into the Jupyter Notebook.
 3. The notebook analyzes the traffic information.
 4. PixieDust is imported into the notebook for fast, flexible, and easier data analysis and experimentation